 - 1.1.1.
 The Children Act (1989) states the legal definition of a child as a 'person under the age of 18'. - 1.1.2.
 "Loco Parentis" means assuming the responsibilities of a parent for a young person whilst they are in your care.
 You are required to act as a reasonable parent would in the circumstances. - 1.1.3.
 We have a 'duty of care' from the moment a young person comes into our control (i.e. when their parents/guardians depart).
 We cannot give up responsibility for a young person until they are back with their legal parents/guardians. - 1.1.4.
-The final say in all decisions relating to the safety and welfare of young people in our care is made by the Youth Director of Noam. - 1.1.5.
+The final say in all decisions relating to the safety and welfare of young people in our care is made by the Co-chairs, Trustees (to include the trustee responsible for Safeguarding) and Director of Strategy. - 1.1.5.
 Children aged under 18 travelling home from a residential event or day camp in the UK, or any from an event abroad, should be accompanied to a designated 'dropping off' point by a leader. - 1.1.6.
-Children aged over 14 may travel home from a residentil event or day camp in the UK alone, if it is deemed appropriate by the head of the event and the parent/guardian, provided their parents/guardians sign an appropriate permission document.
+Children aged over 14 may travel home from a residential event or day camp in the UK alone, if it is deemed appropriate by the head of the event and the parent/guardian, provided their parents/guardians sign an appropriate permission document.